Marko Dević: International career

 In June 2008, Dević became a naturalized Ukrainian citizen in hopes of playing for the Ukraine national football team.
 Although Dević is not the first footballer from outside the former Soviet Union to accept Ukrainian citizenship, his decision has led to numerous discussions in the media on the adoption of foreign players.
 The first international player to become a naturalized Ukrainian was Mamadi Sangare from Conakry, Guinea, who in 2008 played for FC Desna Chernihiv, and before that FC CSKA Kyiv.

 Dević also had a very successful season in 2007–08, scoring 19 goals and becoming top scorer, putting pressure on national team coach Olexiy Mykhailychenko to select him.
 But Mykhailychenko hesitated, stating that one great season might not be enough to justify Devic's selection for Ukraine.
 Nonetheless, he did cap Dević for a friendly match against Norway on 19 November 2008, becoming the third naturalized citizen on the Ukraine national football team called up at that time, along with Oleksandr Aliyev and Artem Milevskyi.
 Dević played the second half of the match and wore the number 10 shirt.
 In the next couple of years his match participation dropped noticeably, due to his low performance in the Premier League as well as not scoring with the national team.

 Dević was a member of Ukraine's squad for UEFA Euro 2012.
 On 19 June 2012, he was in the starting line-up for the game against England in the final round of games before the quarter-finals.
-Ukraine lost 0–1, with Wayne Rooney's second-half header carrying England through at the Donbass Arena in Donetsk.
+Ukraine lost 0–1, with Wayne Rooney's second-half header carrying England through at the Donbas Arena in Donetsk.
 However, Dević had a goal disallowed in the second half when John Terry hooked the ball clear off the goal line, as confirmed by video replays.
 England ultimately won Group D and advanced along with France, while Ukraine were eliminated.
 Dević's "ghost goal" reopened football's goal-line technology debate.
 Replays of the build-up also appeared to show Dević's teammate, Artem Milevskyi, who set up Dević, in an offside position when the ball was played to him, although the play was not flagged for offside by match officials.
 On the following day, however, UEFA and its chief refereeing officer, Pierluigi Collina, delivered their final verdict: match officials had erroneously denied Dević and Ukraine a legitimate goal.